 Take a look at some of the best traditional foods from the United Kingdom, in the first part of our series on British food.

-Of course, each of the countries and regions that make up the UK all have their own local specialities.
+local specialities.
 But there are some foods that are popular throughout the United Kingdom.
 These are all dishes that you’ll find eaten in homes and restaurants throughout the land, although recipes may vary slightly depending on where you eat them.

 So whether you’re planning a UK road trip, visiting one of the countries of the UK or just exploring your own local area, here are 10 dishes that we think you’ll want to try out on your travels.

 This is the first in a series of posts exploring the traditional food and drink of the UK.
 We’ll be taking a closer look at the traditional foods of Wales, some traditional Scottish foods and traditional foods from Northern Ireland in later posts.

 The Traditional Sunday Roast